 \section{Introduction}

-Federated learning (FL)~\cite{mcmahan2017communication} is a distributed learning paradigm, allowing multiple clients to collaboratively train a model (called \emph{global model}) under the coordination of a server without exposing their individual training data to the server.
-In essence, the FL training process is iterative.
-Specifically, each training round of FL entails the following: the server sends the current global model to all participating clients or a selected subset of them.
-These clients, using the received global model and their private training data, update their \emph{local models}, and then send their model updates to the server.
-Subsequently, the server aggregates these model updates and further updates the global model.
+Federated learning (FL)~\cite{mcmahan2017communication} is a distributed learning paradigm, allowing many clients jointly train a \emph{global model} without sharing raw data.
+Specifically, in each round the server broadcasts the current model, clients update it on their private data, and the server aggregates the updates~\cite{mcmahan2017communication}.
 FL has been widely deployed in various real-world applications, such as credit risk prediction~\cite{webank} and next-word prediction~\cite{gboard}.

-However, FL is vulnerable to poisoning attacks due to its distributed nature.
-An attacker can compromise training phase of FL via sending carefully crafted model updates from \emph{malicious clients} to the server~\cite{fang2020local,baruch2019little,wang2020attack}.
-The poisoned global model misclassifies an attacker-chosen input (called \emph{target input}) as an attacker-chosen label (called \emph{target label}), but its classification accuracy for non-target inputs is unaffected.
-A target input can be \emph{any} input embedded with an attacker-chosen trigger (these attacks are known as backdoor attacks) or a clean input without a trigger.
+However, FL’s distributed updates make it prone to poisoning attacks: \emph{malicious clients} can submit crafted updates that the server accepts~\cite{fang2020local,baruch2019little,wang2020attack,xie2025model,cao2022mpaf,fang2021data}.
+The resulting global model maps an attacker‑chosen \emph{target input} to an attacker‑chosen \emph{target label} while leaving other predictions intact.
+This target input may be any sample carrying an injected trigger (a backdoor) or even a clean sample without a trigger.